Nursing A.A.S. (ADN)

 This is an overview of the program.
 The course sequencing is meant to serve as a guideline for your semester planning.
 Please note that the scheduling of courses, program sequencing and curriculum are subject to change.

-The associate degree nursing program prepares graduates to deliver quality care to promote, and/or maintain and restore health and well-being.
-Emphasis of this program will be educating persons to perform holistic nursing healthcare in hospitals and other health agencies.
+The Associate Degree Nursing program prepares graduates to deliver quality care to promote and/or maintain and restore health and well-being.
+Emphasis of this program will be educating persons to perform holistic nursing care in a variety of health care settings.

 In addition to classroom instruction, students will receive clinical instruction.
-Persons who earn an Associate in Applied Science degree in Nursing are eligible to sit for the National Council Licensing Examination (NCLEX-RN).
-Success on this examination qualifies a nurse to practice as a licensed professional nurse (RN).
+Persons who earn an Associate in Applied Science Degree in Nursing must successfully complete the Virtual ATI NCLEX-RN review course to be eligible to sit for the National Council Licensing Examination (NCLEX-RN).
+Success on this examination qualifies a nurse to practice as a registered/licensed nurse.